okalangkenneth/majestic-dolphin/content/pages/portfolio/project-4_.md

   Creating a RESTful API using node.js,express and Mongodb.(MERN) for server and CRUD application
 ---
-In this project, I built a hospitality page where data is dynamically loaded using AJAX.
-The weather application displays the current and forecast weather conditions for a city.
+I created a REST API  application where the user will interact with the backend orders database.

 #### **STACK**

-Javascript, API, HTML, CSS, VS Code.
+MongoDB, Javascript, API, HTML, CSS, VS Code.

 [**VIEW LIVE** **SITE**](https://okalangkenneth.github.io/weather_app/)

 #### **Project Purpose and Goal.**

-The purpose of the project will be to create an account with the Open Weather Map site, obtain the API key and learn about the documentation, and with a goal of building a simple application using JSON, AJAX, and data using a 3rd party API.
+The purpose of the project will be to create a REST API using MongoDB, Express, and Node

 #### **WebStack and Explanation.**